Swagkinator/Swagkinator.github.io/README.md

 Project Description: Swagkinator is inspired by The Web Genie, Akinator.
 Swagkinator will be limited to Stuyvesant teachers and staff members.

+ To launch swagkinator simply type `drive java` into terminal in this directory

 Minimum Core Features:
 -Generate questions and use answers to eliminate possibilities